mrvollger/k-mer-variant-phasing/README.md

 ## Running without parental data

-You can run the pipeline the same way, it will just only use `hiphase` instead of a combination of `hiphase` and k-mers to phase.
+You can run the pipeline the same way, it will only use `hiphase` instead of a combination of `hiphase` and k-mers to phase.
 See `config/no_parental.yaml` for an example input file.

 ## Running only DeepVariant